anushaggs/protein_translation/README.md

 ### `2_extract_var_sequences.py`

 **Description**
 Extracts and translates coding sequences (CDS) from canonical transcripts in a GTF file using a genome FASTA reference.
 For transcripts that have variants (from a VCF file), it applies the variants and outputs translated variant protein sequences.
 For transcripts without any associated variants, it outputs their reference (wild-type) protein sequences.
 All outputs are formatted for ESM input.
+CPU-only task.

 **Inputs**
 - Transcript-level GTF file (`*_transcript_final_gtf.csv`)